Limited launch: MAY batch, 85% claimed

 • Sleep debt is the #1 reason you're tired.
 No supplement, food, or habit can fully compensate for lost sleep.

-• Exercise, sunlight, hydration, and blood sugar control are the four highest-impact levers for sustained energy, and the best caffeine alternatives for energy.
+• Sleep, movement, morning light, hydration, and blood sugar stability are some of the highest-impact levers for steadier energy, and the best caffeine alternatives for energy.

 • Cold exposure and breathwork offer real, acute boosts in alertness backed by measurable neurochemical changes.